LED bulbs use 75% less energy than incandescent bulbs — DOE

 The End of "Would You Like To?": Why 2026 is the Year of "You Must"

-Here's the thing: For ten years, the Canadian government bribed homeowners with grants.
+Here's the practical issue: For ten years, the Canadian government bribed homeowners with grants.
 In 2026, the bribes stopped because the laws arrived.
 As of April 2026, the policy landscape has shifted from "Green Incentives" to "Strict Decarbonization Mandates."

 If you haven't audited your home's energy envelope yet, the 2026 Carbon Neutral Housing Act is about to make that audit mandatory—and potentially very expensive.